prokagno/MICRO_PYTHON-for-Sourya-Stm32/MICROPYTHON CODES/README.md

 uart = UART(1, 115200)
 ```

-The exact pins and peripherals depend on the particular Custom Board
+The exact pins and peripherals depend on the particular SOURYA Board
 application.

 ------------------------------------------------------------------------